 Mailed submissions should be typed neatly, double-spaced (for articles and short stories), on white paper.
 Manuscripts must be accompanied by a self-addressed, stamped envelope, or include an email address, for reply and will not be returned unless SASE includes sufficient postage.
 Please do not send a Universal Postal Union coupon for international postage.
 Mailed submissions should be sent to:

 There is no fee for submissions sent by mail.
 Online submissions require a $2.00 administrative fee.

 Click here or on the button above to pay your online fee.

 Upon verification of fee receipt, please email your piece(s) to email@example.com specifying essay, fiction, or poetry category in the subject line.
 Preferred format is a Word document, but we can accept most basic file types.
 Submissions sent without fee payment will not be processed for reading.

 Please address poetry submissions to Greg Brownderville.
 Fiction and nonfiction submissions should be addressed to Preston Hutcherson.

 Regular manuscripts will not be accepted during the summer months of June, July, and August.
 Contest manuscripts are accepted at any time prior to their entry deadline.
-The Southwest Review does not accept simultaneous or fax submissions, and does not consider work that has been published previously.
+Simultaneous submissions are permitted.
+Please notify us immediately if the work has been accepted elsewhere.
+The Southwest Review does not consider work that has been published previously.